-The GEOVIDE section (15 May-30 June 2014; R/V Pourquoi pas?) crossed different biogeochemical provinces in the North Atlantic including the North Atlantic subtropical gyre (NAST; Stations 1 and 13), the North Atlantic drift (NADR) covering the West European (Stations 21 and 26) and Icelandic (Stations 32 and 38) basins, and the Atlantic Arctic (ARCT) divided between the Irminger (Stations 44 and 51) and Labrador (Stations 64, 69 and 77) Seas (Longhurst, 1995; Fig. 1, 2).
-The evolution of chlorophyll-a (Chl-a) concentrations from satellite imagery (Fig. 1) revealed the decline of the bloom in the NAST and the Labrador Sea and the bloom period within the NADR province and the Irminger Sea.
-Indeed, the highest daily PP rates were measured in the NADR and in the Irminger Sea (> 150 mmol C m-2 d-1; Fonseca-Batista et al., 2018; this issue; Lemaitre et al., 2018; this issue).
-The phytoplankton community structure also varied regionally, with diatoms dominating the ARCT province and the West European basin of the NADR, coccolithophorids dominating the Icelandic basin of the NADR and cyanobacteria in the NAST province (Tonnard et al., 2018; this issue).
+pean basin of the NADR, coccolithophorids dominating the Icelandic basin of the NADR, and cyanobacteria dominating the NAST province (Tonnard et al., 2018).
 Finally, as described elsewhere (Daniault et al., 2016; García-Ibáñez et al., 2015; Kieke and Yashayaev, 2015; Zunino et al., 2017; this issue), these provinces also differ in terms of their hydrographic features.
-The NADR province is crossed by the sub-arctic front (SAF), which was located near Station 26 during GEOVIDE (Fig. 2).
-Strong currents were observed near the Greenland margin (probably influencing Stations 51 and 64), and an intense 1500 m-deep convection happened during the winter preceding GEOVIDE in the central Labrador Sea (Station 69) due to the formation of the Labrador Sea Water (LSW) in winter (Fig. 2).
+The NADR province is crossed by the subarctic front (SAF), which was located near Station 26 during GEOVIDE (Fig. 2).
+Strong currents were observed near the Greenland margin (probably influencing Stations 51 and 64), and an intense 1500 m deep convection happened during the winter preceding GEOVIDE in the central Labrador Sea (Station 69) due to the formation of the Labrador Sea Water (LSW) in winter (Fig. 2).
 These features influenced the magnitude of the carbon export fluxes, as well as the export and transfer efficiencies along the transect (Lemaitre et al., 2018; this issue).
-The highest POC export fluxes from the upper-ocean (calculated at the depth "z" ranging from 40 to 130 m at Station 44 and 32, respectively) were observed in the NADR province and in the Labrador Sea and reached up to 10 mmol C m2 d-1 at Station 69 (Lemaitre et al., 2018; this issue).
-Export efficiency (i.e., the ratio of the POC export over the PP) was generally low (≈10%), except at Stations 1 and 69 where it reached 30%.
-The transfer efficiency (defined as the ratio of the POC export at z+100 m over the POC export at z) was more variable, ranging from 30% at Station 69 to 92% at Station 26 (Lemaitre et al., 2018; this issue).
+The highest POC export fluxes from the upper-ocean (calculated at the depth "z" ranging from 40 to 130 m at Stations 44 and 32, respectively) were observed in the NADR province and in the Labrador Sea and reached up to 10 mmol $Cm^{-2}d^{-1}$ at Station 69 (Lemaitre et al., 2018; this issue).
+Export efficiency (i.e. the ratio of the POC export to the PP) was generally low ($\approx 10\%$), except at Stations 1 and 69 where it reached 35 %.
+The transfer efficiency (defined as the ratio of the POC export at z + 100 m to the POC export at z) was more variable, ranging from 30 % at Station 69 to 78 % at Station 32 (Lemaitre et al., 2018; this issue).

-2.2.
-Sampling and analyses
+2.2 Sampling and analyses

-For different objectives, during GEOVIDE, suspended particles were collected by different sampling techniques.
+For different objectives, during GEOVIDE, suspended particles were collected using different sampling techniques.
 The main goal of the Niskin sampling was to derive Ba{xs} concentrations and, thus, carbon remineralisation fluxes in the mesopelagic zone (high resolution in the 100-1000 m layer) at stations where PP data and carbon export fluxes were also determined.
 The goal of the Go-Flo sampling was, at first, dedicated to the determination of all dissolved and particulate trace elements and their isotopes.
 Since particulate Ba and Al were determined on samples collected by both sampling techniques, we took the opportunity to compare both datasets in order to assess the quality of our data.

-1) Ba{xs} concentrations measured in samples collected using a standard CTD rosette equipped with 12 L Niskin bottles.
-At eleven station, 18 depths were generally sampled between the surface and 1500 m in order to cover a high vertical resolution in the mesopelagic layer (Table S1).
+1. Ba{xs} concentrations measured in samples collected using a standard CTD rosette equipped with 12 L Niskin bottles.
+At 11 stations, 18 depths were generally sam-